-Ewha Women’s University is a definite dream place for girls to shop.
-As it is a women’s university, the shops around this area are also targeted towards girls in their 20s.
+Ewha Women’s University is a definite dream place for Seoul clothing.
+As it is a women’s university, the shops around this area are targeted at girls in their 20s.
 Over time, it has become an increasingly popular shopping spot among tourists due to its easy accessibility.

 How to get there: Make your way out of exit 2 or 3 of Line 2, Ewha Women’s University Station and keep walking straight for about 100m.

 3. Express Bus Terminal Underground Shopping

 Along this stretch of underground shopping haven, you can find clothes suitable for all sorts of ages.
 On one end, shops specialise in selling infant clothes and on the other end, you can find clothes targeted at those in their 30s and 40s!

 Clothes are priced as low as 5000 won to around 40,000 won.
 Definitely one of the best deals you’ll get when shopping in Korea!

 How to get there: Head to exit 8-1 or 8-2 of Line 3, Express Bus Terminal Station.

 4. Gangnam Station Underground Shopping

 Here is another underground shopping street visited mainly by those in the 20s and 30s.
 Located in the middle of the city, you can find yourself being caught up in ‘Gangnam Style’.

 Clothes sold in this area range from 10,000 won and above.